PATRIC3/p3_docs/docroot/cli_tutorial/cli_getting_started.rst

     would list all genomes in the genus Streptomyces.
 (That is, all genomes whose names start with that word.)
 The ``--eq`` parameter introduces an equality constraint.
-In PATRIC, string searches perform a word-based substring match, which allows us to easily do queries of this type.
+In BV-BRC, string searches perform a word-based substring match, which allows us to easily do queries of this type.
 The various database commands all support the ``--eq`` option.
 In addition, you can specify output fields using